Data Annotation for ML: Guide to Label AI Training Data

 The future evolution of data annotation promises innovations, in terms of tools or techniques to accelerate data preparation processes.
 Developments in artificial intelligence (AI) and machine learning could automate more annotation tasks, increasing speed and accuracy while reducing costs.

-We can also imagine that new collaborative techniques and approaches to crowdsourcing more sophisticated ones could improve the quality and efficiency of annotations.
-At Innovatiana, we are convinced that one constant will remain: services.
+We can also imagine that new collaborative techniques and approaches (different from crowdsourcing, as in "more sophisticated") could improve the quality and efficiency of annotations.
+At Innovatiana, we are convinced that one constant will remain: human review and approval.
 Whatever the advances in the technologies used for the development of AI, the use of specialized personnel who master the tools and techniques for preparing data, will be more necessary than ever.
-Data Labelers do important and necessary work, which many now consider to be painstaking or unimportant.
+AI Trainers and Data Labelers do important and necessary work, which many now consider to be painstaking or unimportant.
 On the contrary, we believe that this is an indispensable job that, in the long run, will contribute to the mass adoption of AI development techniques by businesses!